technoavengers/airflow-training/README.md

 This repository is for airflow.
-All the dags are present under dag directory
+All the dags are present under dags directory